King's Hedges: History

-Some open land to the north of Cambridge was known as Albrach from as early as the 13th century.
-In 1558 it was agreed that Richard Brakyn could inclose all 34 acres of Albrach, following which it was renamed Kings Hedges (without an apostrophe, which was introduced into English in the sixteenth century in imitation of French practice.).
+King's Hedges was originally a fifty eight acre farm, to the north of what is now the Cambridgeshire Guided Busway.
+The site was bounded by the Roman road, Akeman Street (Cambridgeshire), and Impington Park to the west, and the Rectory (later Trinity Farm) to the east.
+The site is now occupied by the Cambridge Regional College, a stretch of the A14 motorway, and a small quadrant of land west of the motorway.
+Most of King's Hedges Road dates from the late 1970s.
+It was originally a farm track, leading from Chesterton to the original property, but with the development of the motorway the road was extended and redirected across the land by Arbury Camp Farm, and replaced the original junction of Arbury Road and the Cambridge/Histon Road.

-The name is believed to have been derived from the fact that it is on the site of the ancient King's warren, or game preserve, where hedges were grown to direct the animals into areas where the hunters could easily catch or kill them.
+The name 'Kinges Headge' was first recorded in 1558, the property of Richard Brakyn.
+The name is believed to have been derived from the fact that it is on the site of the medieval King's warren, or game preserve, where hedges were grown to chase the animals into areas where the hunters could easily catch or kill them.

+According to one known source (independent research - a 1980s Cambridgeshire Collection submission) which has since been widely quoted in the Victoria Histories, British History Online and by Cambridge City Council, 34 acres of the King's Hedges site were known as Albrach from as early as the 13th century.

+Historical sources for the 'Albrach' name are currently being sought by local historians, via maps and deeds, so far unsuccessfully.

 Development

 Development of the King's Hedges estate to the north west of Campkin Road began in 1967, and by 1986 a total of 1570 households had been built on the 125-acre site, largely in blocks of three and four storeys, and reaching the city limits.
 These council estates were occupied predominantly by families removed from older parts of the city, and there were initially numerous complaints of vandalism and about the lack of community facilities.

-The estate was planned around cycling and walking routes which provide direct paths through the area.
-This encourages people to travel without cars within the estate.
-King's Hedges provides the best example of such development in Cambridge.
-The success of the King's Hedges design has not been replicated in newer developments which revert to car-centric design.

 In 2005 the adjacent Orchard Park – previously known as Arbury Park – was begun.
 Cambridgeshire Guided Busway, opened in 2011, now runs along the edge of the King's Hedges ward.